Mukassir-Ahmed-Farooqui/open-doc/README.md

    - Upload 2–3 additional documents.
    - Set the Scope Selector to "All Documents".
    - Query: *"Compare the termination provisions across my documents."*
-   - Observe that OpenDoc synthesizes an answer referencing multiple documents simultaneously, each with distinct citation references.
+   - Observe that open-doc synthesizes an answer referencing multiple documents simultaneously, each with distinct citation references.

 ### Scenario 4: Ownership & Tenant Isolation